ibujjwalgoyal/Reboot-Quiz_Up/Readme.txt

-This is a repositry of QuizUp contest made by Jaypee University,Solan,Himachal Pradesh
+This is a repositry of QuizUp contest made by Students of Jaypee University,Solan,Himachal Pradesh

 :)